What is the Sync Module 2 and how does it work?

 Yes, the Sync Module 2 works as a traditional sync module and works with all generations of Blink cameras from our original Indoor (gen 1), XT, and XT2 - to the new Blink Video Doorbell, Indoor (gen 2), Outdoor, and Mini.
 When an older camera is set up on the Sync Module 2, it uses 7200 seconds of Basic Cloud storage.

 Are there any subscription fees for the Sync Module 2?

 There are no subscription fees to use the Sync Module 2.

 The Sync Module 2 has improved hardware and firmware that allow special features when used with a Blink Subscription Plan, however.
-Click to learn more about the Blink Subscription Plans.
+Learn more about subscription plan benefits.